ronsj/nextjs-starter/README.md

 ### [lint-staged](https://nextjs.org/docs/basic-features/eslint#lint-staged)
 Run the linter (ESLint) on staged git files
 ### [Husky](https://github.com/typicode/husky)
-You can use Husky to lint your commit messages, run tests, lint code, etc... when you commit or push.
+Lint commit messages, run tests, lint code, etc... when you commit or push.
 ### [Playwright](https://nextjs.org/docs/testing#playwright)
 Playwright is a testing framework that lets you automate Chromium, Firefox, and WebKit with a single API.
 You can use it to write End-to-End (E2E) and Integration tests across all platforms.
 ### [Jest & Testing Library](https://nextjs.org/docs/testing#jest-and-react-testing-library)